cedrichld/mpc-fire-quadrotor/README.md

 - Generate a **collision-free** path from the drone’s start location to the fire zone using **RRT\***.
 - Employ an **LPV-MPC** that accurately follows the 3D path, adapting in real time to changes in the drone’s state.
 - Demonstrate the system in a **Gazebo-based** simulation, showing the quadrotor successfully navigating dense forests and extinguishing a simulated fire.
 This integrated solution will provide a foundation for more advanced aerial firefighting applications in real-world scenarios.

----

-Feel free to adapt these references, images, and video links to match your repository’s structure.
-For more technical details, analyses, and additional demonstrations, **consult the full paper** and supplementary materials.